 In January of 2018, the federal government brought in new mortgage rules.
-The most significant change was the mortgage stress test.
+The most significant of these was the mortgage stress test.

-Buyers now need to qualify at a higher interest rate than what they will actually pay when they purchase.
+Buyers are required to qualify for their mortgage at a higher interest rate than what they will actually pay when they purchase.
 This is being done to limit the amount you can borrow relative to income.

 The rate you’ll actually pay once you buy is the rate you are offered by your lender.
 Monthly payments and interest will calculated from this lower rate, not the stress test rate.

 There are very good reasons for getting a pre-approval.
 The process shows you exactly where you stand financially.
 And staying within a budget means you’ll be able to pay off your home in relative comfort.

 The approval means you have the bank’s trust and this helps at offer time.
 Think about it from the sellers viewpoint; two offers, one conditional on financing and the other pre-approved.
 The offers are the exact same otherwise.
 Which one would you take?

 If you are serious about purchasing a home, get pre-approved.
 Rates are usually locked in for several months.
 Put the advantage in your court when making an offer.
 Know what you can afford and choose accordingly.
 Be financially smart!